tt6746690/fast_support_reduction/README.md

 #### TODO

 + fix bbw for 2D case
-+ confirm with alec/oded on if its possible to derive closed form solution for 3 energy terms
++ confirm with alec/oded on if its possible to derive closed form solution for 3 energy term
     + and then make the derivation

++ look at mashoya for global optimization procedure
++ explore global optimization
++ list energy terms

 #### API